aekanshd/sql-hadoop/README.md

 This project performs SQL operations on a CSV input in HDFS, using Hadoop's Map-Reduce.

 ## How to Start

+### TL;DR: Run `main.py`

 We have a console hosted at `console.py`.
 In order to begin, please make sure you have the current directory as a working directory.
+Then, import the console and your parser.
+This console's default parser is [SimpleSQLParser](/simpleSQLParser.py).

 ```python
 import sys, os